-The NLL is staging the exhibition so that visitors can understand the significance of Beethoven's music to Latvian culture in different eras, as well as to reveal Beethoven's surprising connection with Latvia.
-Beethoven never came here, but one of the composer's friends in his younger days was Carl Amenda, pastor of the Talsi Evangelical Lutheran Church.
-The exhibition will feature an original letter from Beethoven, addressed to Amenda in 1815, held by Latvia's State Historical Archive.
-For their part, the Counts Browne – owners of Sigulda and several other Vidzeme estates – were among the first patrons of the young Beethoven in Vienna.
+The exhibition reveals Beethoven's surprising connection with Latvia.
+Beethoven was never here, but, in his younger days, one of the composer’s friends was Karl Amenda (1771–1836), later pastor of the Talsi Evangelical Lutheran church.
+The exhibition will feature an original letter from Beethoven, addressed to Amenda in 1815, now held by the State Historical Archives of Latvia.
+For their part, the Counts Browne – owners of Sigulda and several other Vidzeme estates – were among the first patrons to support the young Beethoven in Vienna.

 Public Relations Manager